This post may contain affiliate links. Please read our disclosure policy.

-I am a fam of finding ways to sneak veggies into foods that seem ‘unhealthy.’
+I am a fan of finding ways to sneak veggies into foods that seem ‘unhealthy.’
 (The dietitian in me can’t help it).
-I have made a sweet potato mac and a butternut squash mac as well so I am super excited to be sharing this macaroni and cheese recipe with you now!

 In addition to the zucchini, avocado, and frozen spinach, I used nutritional yeast.

 - Rich in B vitamins

 - High in protein (great source for vegans)

 - 2 Tbsp. = 8-10g protein and 5-9 carbohydrates, 4-5 g fiber

 - Strong flavor – some saw it is similar to actual cheddar cheese

 - It does make for a great substitute for cheese if you live a vegan/vegetarian lifestyle!

 - Ways to use it: Sprinkled on salads, mixed with quinoa, rice, potatoes, popcorn, roasted veggies, or in this recipe!

 OK ok okaaaay, so if you read the ingredients below you WILL see that I used Velveeta.
 Yep.
 Sue me.
 It takes any macaroni and cheese recipe to the next level and I know you know it!!